jcordtz/a_data_platform/README.md

    - Most like likely coming from “Business”

 2. Project Leader
    - Leads the specific project
    - Most like likely coming from “IT”

 3. Data Engineer
-   - Creates the integration between a source system and the ingest lake.
+   - Creates the integration between a source system and the **ingest area**.
    - Most likely coming from “IT”

 4. Designer
-   - Designs (and creates) the different dataset to be used by the business
+   - Designs (and creates) the different *dataset* to be used by the business
    - Most likely coming from “Business”

 5. Transform engineer
-   - Creates the transformation processes used in the transform and **publish area**
+   - Creates the transformation processes used in the **transform** and **publish area**
    - Most likely coming from “IT”

 6. Data Governance
    - Ensures that the understanding between IT and Business are aligned and that governance principles are followed
    - Most likely coming from “IT/Business”

 7. Superuser/Ambassador
    - Defines (and creates) reports/dashboard and other usage patterns
    - Most likely coming from “Business”

 8. System owner
    - Provides understanding about how a source system is being used
    - Most likely coming from “Business”

 9. Architect
    - Ensures that the architectural principles are being followed
    - Most likely coming from “IT”